apache/activemq-artemis/docs/user-manual/en/diverts.md

-This example is actually diverting messages to a local store and forward queue, which is configured with a bridge which forwards the message to an address on another ActiveMQ server.
+This example is actually diverting messages to a local store and forward queue, which is configured with a bridge which forwards the message to an address on another ActiveMQ Artemis server.
 Please see the example for more details.

 ## Non-exclusive Divert